daler3/CityBikeService_Hadoop/README.md

 You can also find jar files & libraries needed (for each jar) here:
 [Jar & libraries](https://github.com/daler3/CityBikeService_Hadoop/tree/master/code%26libraries%26deliverables)

-The goal of this project is to infer qualitative data regarding the use of the CitiBike Service in New York City.
-Start by downloading and combining the data sets collected during 2015 from this url.

 Each row in the data set contains the following data: